How Optical Illusion Art Is Represented Today?

+How did the artists’ play with optical illusion art begin at all?
 Artists have been intrigued by the nature of perception and the behavior of the eye for many centuries.
 Different effects used to trick the eye, and the famous illusion art, that saw its beginning in Op art and Kinetic art, aim to confuse the public’s eye and play with our perception of the world around us.
-The beginning of the optical illusion art for most is traced back to the 1950’s when a number of artists concentrated their practice on the creation of images that would puzzle the public’s perception.
+The beginning of the optical illusion art for most is traced back to the 1950s when a number of artists concentrated their practice on the creation of images that would puzzle the public’s perception and create optical illusions.
 Focusing on the investigation into the science of observing, and aided with the blossoming of new technology and psychology, Op art and Kinetic art emerged into the art scene.
 Investigating movement, both virtual (Op Art) and the possibility of real motion (Kinetic Art), the artists produced works whose importance still lingers.
-What was once a humble beginning, and possibly one of the more questioned and criticized art movements of our time, is today seen as branching off into many different directions.
+What was once a humble beginning, and possibly one of the more questioned and criticized art movements of our time, is today seen as branching off into many different directions and possibilities of optical illusion art.
 Numerous contemporary artists today have dedicated their creativity to the creation of the most intricate design patterns, street art and illusionistic paintings and drawings that play with our concept of space, time, and reality.

-The Beginnings of the Optical Illusion Art are Seen in the Simplicity of Black and White Contrasts
+The Beginnings and History of the Optical Illusion Art

 Don’t Believe What You See in the Streets